 These Are the Heart Attack Warning Signs Hiding in Plain Sight

-When your body sends you these signals, don't ignore them.
+When your body sends you these signals, do yourself a favor and take action.

-So how can you protect yourself from something that's silent but deadly?
+So how can you protect yourself from something that's both silent and extremely prevalent?
 Well, in addition to dropping any habits that are known to hurt your heart, you can also make sure you're aware of the following heart attack warning signs that can easily be mistaken for everyday issues.
+And for more things you are doing that are putting your health in jeopardy, check out 20 Ways You're Raising Your Risk of a Heart Attack Without Knowing It.

 Feeling dizzy?
 This seemingly innocuous symptom could be a sign that you're having a heart attack.
 In the same JAMA study, approximately 24 percent of male patients and 27 percent of female patients reported dizziness as one of the heart blockage-related symptoms they experienced.